 Create limited liability companies in Lextree

 You and your users can now take advantage of those changes.
 The backend customizations are simply available to users.
 There is no update process, no waiting.

 Let’s add a new LLC, including the ownership structure.
 We will actually add three new legal entities to show the entire process:

 - a Limited Liability Company (LLC), which is the primary entity for this example,

 - a natural person as another member.

 You do not have to start with the top of the corporate org chart in Lextree.
 In fact, Lextree will automatically build the org chart from ownership relationships you establish, no matter where you start.
 For this example, however, adding the corporate member first just allows us to make several ownership connections while staying on the main entity.

-+ Add to create a new entity.
+Navigate to the Entities menu.
+Select + Add to create a new entity.